JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 - add `@SpringBootTest class ProductServiceTest{}`
 - test on local - Ok
 - commit - add mapstruct to convert entities to dto in product-service

+## Failed attempt to test ProductService as DataJpaTest
+- replace `@SpringBootTest` with `@DataJpaTest` in `ProductServiceTest`
+  - failed with error `Unable to find a @SpringBootConfiguration, you need to use @ContextConfiguration or @SpringBootTest(classes=...) with your test`
+    - Failed to load ApplicationContext for [MergedContextConfiguration@446626a7 testClass = com.springcloud.sbsuite.store.services.ProductServiceTest
+  - Rollback
+- commit - failed attempt to test ProductService as DataJpaTest